 (4) In performing its functions the governing council of a college must ensure the college’s courses, programmes and services are responsive to, and meet, the needs of students, industry and the community.

-[Section 42 amended by No. 44 of 2008 s.
+[Section 42 amended: No. 44 of 2008 s.
 28.]

 43. Strategic plans